scode/pwbox/README.md

 ## What is it?

-An easy-to-use high-level abstraction to accomplish a single thing: password protected cryptographically sound storage of small amounts of data (suitable for keychains and similar use-cases).
-Code required to
+An easy-to-use high-level abstraction (for the JVM) to accomplish a single thing: password protected cryptographically sound storage of small amounts of data (suitable for keychains and similar use-cases).
+Code required to encrypt:
-encrypt:

   PWBox box = new PWBox();
   byte[] data = box.encrypt("passphrase", "super secret data".getBytes("UTF-8"))